 Part of being an adult means putting aside some of your cash money – and not using it.
+Here are some ways to save your money when you do.

 Because emergencies happen.
 Problem, since more than half of all Americans apparently don’t have enough cash saved to cover a $1,000 surprise expense.
 Almost as many Americans don’t expect to be able to afford retirement.
 Let’s change that.
 Our friends at Vanguard can help you out with the whole savings and investing thing.